Nheko-Reborn/nheko/.github/CONTRIBUTING.md

 (or in the corresponding issue), so we won't end up having duplicate work.

 ### Submitting a translation

+Usually translations are done on weblate: https://weblate.nheko.im/

+Anyone can submit suggestions and once they have 2 upvotes, they will automatically be applied.
+If you want to directly apply your or other changes without going through the consensus mode, you can also jump into the Matrix room and apply to become a translator.

+Alternatively translations can also be added manually like so:

 Example for a Japanese translation.
 - Create a new translation file using the prototype in English